transloadit/node-sdk/README.md

 Same as `addFile` but with a stream instead of a file.

-#### TransloaditClient.createAssembly(options, doneCb[, progressCb])
+#### TransloaditClient.createAssemblyAsync(options[, onProgress]) -> Promise

 Creates a new Assembly on Transloadit, uploading all streams and files that were registered via `.addStream()` and `.addFile()` prior to the call to `.createAssembly()`.

-You can provide these keys inside `options`:
+You can provide the following keys inside the `options` object:

-* `params` - an object containing your `template_id`, `notify_url`, some steps that overwrite your Transloadit template and other params to control Transloadit behavior.
+* `params` - An object containing your `template_id`, `notify_url`, some steps that overwrite your Transloadit template and other params to control Transloadit behavior.
-* `waitForCompletion` - A boolean (default is `false`) to indicate whether you want to wait for the Assembly to finish with all encoding results present before the callback is called.
-If `waitForCompletion` is `true`, this SDK will poll for status updates and call `doneCb` when all encoding work is done.
-During each polling action, `progressCb(ret)` is called with the current Upload progress in `uploadProgress` and then, *once the Assembly finished uploading*, Assembly Execution Status in `assemblyProgress` inside a result object as its only argument.
+* `waitForCompletion` - A boolean (default is `false`) to indicate whether you want to wait for the Assembly to finish with all encoding results present before the promise is fulfilled.
+If `waitForCompletion` is `true`, this SDK will poll for status updates and fulfill the promise when all encoding work is done.
+During each polling action, `onProgress(ret)` is called with the current Upload progress in `uploadProgress` and then, *once the Assembly finished uploading*, Assembly Execution Status in `assemblyProgress` inside a result object as its only argument.
+See example below

 You can provide these keys inside `params`:
 * `fields` - An object of form fields to add to the request, to make use of in the assembly via [assembly variables](https://transloadit.com/docs#assembly-variables).